KevinGooby/CPSC210-Project/README.md

 ## :book: Learnings

-This is an academic project for [CPSC 210](https://www.cs.ubc.ca/course-section/cpsc-210-101-2023w), my university's course to learn about Object-oriented programming (OOP), data abstractions, and design patterns.
+This is an academic project for [CPSC 210](https://www.cs.ubc.ca/course-section/cpsc-210-101-2023w), my university's course about Object-oriented programming (OOP), data abstractions, and design patterns.
 Below are the key lessons I learned.

 | Concept | Learnings |
 |:---|:---|